-Such a sensing threshold level would not be usable in an autonomous operation as it has a [70%] chance to give a false-vacancy-detection (see ??
-Figure 3 in Annex 8).
+Such a sensitivity level (-117 dBm) and decision threshold (-127 dBm) would not be usable in an autonomous operation as it has a 52.25% chance to give a false-vacancy-detection (see Figure 5x in Annex 8).
 However, if used in combination with geo-location and using the decision algorithm described above it offers an additional check, giving an overall probability of false-vacancy-detections lower than the individual probabilities of false-vacancy-detections of each method (geo-location or sensing) used autonomously.

-Based on the above there may be some scope for administrations to increase the detection thresholds with respect to their values derived for WSDs with spectrum sensing only capabilities in order to take into account the practical implementation constraints.

-However, a relaxation in the detection threshold, if imposed for practical implementation reasons, would only apply for incumbent services/systems that are registered in the database.
+However, a relaxation in the sensitivity level, if imposed for practical implementation reasons, would only apply for incumbent services/systems that are registered in the database.
 For incumbent services/systems that might operate without being registered in the database the sensitivity level for WSD standalone operation will need to be preserved.
 As already suggested in § 9.3.4 of ECC Report 159, the geo-location database may require the WSD to sense in conjunction with the geo-location at a given frequency.
 In this case, the database may also provide the WSD with information on the type of services/systems to be sensed as well as with sensitivity levels required for this purpose.

-Further investigations for the possibility of relaxation as well as an amount of this relaxation and exact conditions are needed.
+Further investigations for the possibility of relaxation of required sensitivity level as well as the amount of this relaxation and exact conditions are needed.
 Annex 9 provides a case study on the combined sensing and geo-location approach in a real scenario to identify spectral resource available for WSD.[Ed.
 Note: the need of this annex needs to be further assessed.
 In particular, this annex should be kept only if it discusses the possibility to relax the detection threshold on the basis of measurments]

 Algorithm